 How I feel on day 4 of a long fast

 Not too hungry and no dreams of food.
 Slept from about 11 pm to 5:30 am

 I am feeling good though a little weak.
-Mind is very active as usual.
+The mind is very active as usual.
 Meditated for 40 minutes this morning and felt fidgety.

 Moving slowly.
 Still have that bitter bile taste in the back of my mouth.
-Knee is still completely better.
+The knee is still completely better.
 Shoulder and neck pain is mild but still chronic.
 Lower back pain is gone also.